Geophysiology - Course Description

 5 MAR.
 The three primary factors influencing winds.
 Geostrophic winds: with less air density and less friction, how do they flow differently from surface winds (with formula: 1/p x ∆ P / d).
 Diagrams of Highs and Lows with and without friction.
 Diagram of the way winds curve out of a H into a L due to the interaction of these three forces.
 Geostrophic winds flow parallel to isobars due to lack of friction.
 How can we tell where the high and low pressure areas are by looking up at the cloud movements?
 Two handouts to which explanations should be added.

 6 MAR.
+Weather maps with analysis.
 Circulation.
 The Biosphere defined.
 Circulation and spirals in humans, in plants.
 The three trophic levels.

 7 MAR.
 Weather map with analysis.
 Meandering rivers and spirals flowing within.
 Explanation and sketchs of jetstreams.

 10 MAR.
 Describe how today's weather map relates to our observations of the geostrophic winds at the lake.